Discover the everyday

 Who am I?

-I’m Lisa Morrow, an Australian born sociologist and author and I’ve been living in Istanbul for around 13 years.
-I came to Turkey by chance but stayed from choice, although making the move permanent was far from straightforward.
 I started my Turkish adventures as a backpacker then returned to stay for longer periods to teach English.
 Meeting and getting to know students from all over the country introduced me to the diverse history, culture and traditions of Turkey, and never failed to fascinate.
 Throughout I continued to travel, improve my language skills and talk with as many people as I could.

-Since becoming a freelance travel writer I’ve been able to build on those earlier experiences and now share what I’ve learned about Turkey and Turkish people on this website and in articles for various travel magazines and sites.
-I hope you enjoy reading about my travels and use them to create your own wonderful memories of your time in Turkey.
+Since becoming a freelance travel writer I’ve been able to build on those earlier experiences and now share what I’ve learned about Turkey and Turkish people on this website, in articles for various travel magazines both online and in print as well as my travel memoir, essay collections and alternative Istanbul guidebook.

 Here are a few of my favorite posts